EthanReid/Real-Time-Volenteer/README.md

 // Created by Ethan Reid.
 // This not for PUBLIC USE.
 // Under No Circumstances "Real Time Volunteer" allowed to be sold, distributed or copied and claim false ownership.
+//This app and code is owned by Ethan Ronald Peirce Reid.